tsky1971/jsbsim/README.md

 * Machine Learning Aircraft control: [gym-jsbsim](https://github.com/galleon/gym-jsbsim)
 * [DARPA Virtual Air Combat Competition](https://www.darpa.mil/news-events/2019-10-21) where one of the AI went undefeated in five rounds of mock air combat against an Air Force fighter (see the [video on YouTube](https://www.youtube.com/watch?v=IOJhgC1ksNU)).

+## Academic and Industry Research

-JSBSim is also used in academic and industry research ([more than 700 citations referenced by Google Scholar](https://scholar.google.com/scholar?&q=jsbsim) as of May 2022).
+JSBSim is also used in academic and industry research ([more than 700 citations referenced by Google Scholar](https://scholar.google.com/scholar?&q=jsbsim) as of May 2023).

+In 2023 JSBSim was featured in the article ["A deep reinforcement learning control approach for high-performance aircraft"](https://link.springer.com/article/10.1007/s11071-023-08725-y) , by De Marco et al. (2023), _Nonlinear Dynamics_, an International Journal of Nonlinear Dynamics and Chaos in Engineering Systems by Springer (doi: 10.1007/s11071-023-08725-y).
+The open-access article is available as a PDF here [https://link.springer.com/content/pdf/10.1007/s11071-023-08725-y.pdf](https://link.springer.com/content/pdf/10.1007/s11071-023-08725-y.pdf).
+The work demonstrates an application of Deep Reinforcement Learning (DRL) to flight control and guidance, leveraging the JSBSim interface to MATLAB/Simulink.

+Another more advanced application within the field of Deep Reinforcement Learning is presented in the article ["Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials"](https://ieeexplore.ieee.org/document/9950612) by A. P. Pope et al. (2023), _IEEE Transactions on Artificial Intelligence_ (doi: 10.1109/TAI.2022.3222143), featuring a hierarchical reinforcement learning approach.
+The trained agent was designed alongside of and competed against active fighter pilots, and ultimately defeated a graduate of the United States Air Force's F-16 Weapons Instructor Course in match play.
+See also the [DARPA Virtual Air Combat Competition](https://www.darpa.mil/news-events/2019-10-21).

 # User Guide